faithoflifedev/easy_onvif_workspace/bin/README.md

   get-service-capabilities             Returns the capabilities of the media service.
-The result is returned in a typed answer. get-snapshot-uri                     A client uses the GetSnapshotUri command to obtain a JPEG snapshot from the device. get-stream-uri                       This operation requests a URI that can be used to initiate a live media stream using RTSP as the control protocol start-multicast-streaming            This command starts multicast streaming using a specified media profile of a device. stop-multicast-streaming             This command stop multicast streaming using a specified media profile of a device.
+The result is returned in a typed answer. get-snapshot-uri                     A client uses the GetSnapshotUri command to obtain a JPEG snapshot from the device. get-stream-uri                       This operation requests a URI that can be used to initiate a live media stream using RTSP as the control protocol get-video-encoder-instances          The GetVideoEncoderInstances command can be used to request the minimum number of guaranteed video encoder instances (applications) per Video Source Configuration. start-multicast-streaming            This command starts multicast streaming using a specified media profile of a device. stop-multicast-streaming             This command stop multicast streaming using a specified media profile of a device.
   ```